gauravcodinglife/InfraLens/README.md

 **Know if your IaC change will break the business — before it merges.**

-InfraLens analyzes Terraform plans inside pull requests, scores the change for risk, and explains the business impact in plain English.
+InfraLens analyzes Terraform plans inside pull requests, scores the change for risk, and explains the business impact in plain English

 </div>